We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Obviously, you must hold the Chase Sapphire Preferred before you can receive a referral bonus.
 Here’s what you need to know about referring others to the Chase Sapphire Preferred.

 FYI – here’s the credit score you will need before applying for the Sapphire Preferred.

 How Many Points Do You Earn With Each Referral?

 You will earn 10,000 Ultimate Rewards points for each referred friend when their application is approved.
 Chase lets you refer up to five different friends to earn 50,000 total points per year through their refer-a-friend bonus.

-Your referred friends will also have the opportunity to earn the 50,000 bonus point welcome offer (plus 5,000 for adding an authorized user) by spending $4,000 within the first three months.
+Your referred friends will also have the opportunity to earn the 50,000 bonus point welcome offer by spending $4,000 within the first three months.
 This is the exact same sign-up bonus they would receive if they applied for the Chase Sapphire Preferred without your referral.